tc39/proposal-async-context/README.md

 developers is that values are consistently available over the life of the synchronous execution.
-These values may be passed explicitly (i.e., as parameters to the function or some nested function, or as a closed over variable), or implicitly (e.g., extracted outside the scope as a external object that the function or nested function has access to).
+These values may be passed explicitly (i.e., as parameters to the function or some nested function, or as a closed over variable), or implicitly (extracted from the call stack, e.g., outside the scope as a external object that the function or nested function has access to).

 ```javascript